mvonballmo/CSharpHandbook/errorHandling.md

 The Try\* pattern is used by the .NET framework.
 Generally, Try\*-methods accept an `out` parameter on which to attempt an operation, returning `true` if successful.

 * The parameter should be named “result”.
 The method should be prefixed with “Try”.
-* Consider using a tuple result type instead of using an `out` parameter.
 * If you provide a method using the Try* pattern (), you should also provide a non-try-based, exception-throwing variant as well.
 The exception-throwing variant should call the Try* variant, never the other way around.
   ```csharp
   public IExpression Parse(string text)